 The following diagram shows the URL patterns associated with groups of operations on a Sesame HTTP server.

-This diagram is copied from chapter 8 of the online Sesame system guide, chapter 8.
+This diagram is copied (with modifications) from chapter 8 of the online Sesame system guide, chapter 8.

 In general, read operations are effected using GET and with PUT, POST and DELETE for write operations.
 The exception to this is that POST is allowed for SPARQL queries.
 This is for practical reasons, because some HTTP servers have limits on the length of parameter values for GET requests.

 The association between operations and security roles is specified using security constraints in the Sesame server's deployment descriptor - a file called web.xml that can be found in the .../webapps/openrdf-sesame/WEB-INF directory.